eldams/mXS/README.md

 echo "Le président Barack Obama a été à Dakar, au Sénégal, en juin 2013." | ./bin/tagEtapeModelPLOP.sh
 ```

-This command should output the folllowing full annotation, with components:
+This command should output the folllowing annotation:

 `
 Le <func> président </func> <pers> Barack Obama </pers> a été à <loc> Dakar </loc> , au <loc> Sénégal </loc> , en juin 2013 .
 `

 This model only provides PERS, LOC, ORG, FUNC entities (see below for fine-grained annotation).
-See my paper un the reference below for more information about annotation process, resources used, evaluation of accuracy (which indeed varies much depending on the quality of provided data), etc.
+See my paper below for more information about annotation process, resources used, evaluation of accuracy (which indeed varies much depending on the quality of provided data), etc.

 ## Executing mXS from any location